Who’s making this?

 If you want to know more, read on or listen to Episode Zero, where I introduce public health, myself and the podcast!

-I live in unceded and stolen Musqueam, Squamish, and Tseil-Waututh territory, aka Vancouver, BC.
-I went to school for population and public health & health science at UBC and SFU (MSc., BSc.).
-I have spent time working in public health research, digital comms, and strategic planning, as well as activism/organizing/campaigning/general troublemaking.
-I'm a podcast producer and have been making podcasts since 2017.
-I created, hosted, and produced a narrative podcast series on surveillance, anti-Black racism, and policing for a global nonprofit.
+I have been making podcasts since 2017.
+I created, hosted, and produced a narrative podcast series on surveillance, anti-Black racism, and policing for Amnesty International Canada.
 I currently help produce an award-winning film & TV podcast for Indigenous actors.
-The first show I ever worked on was a social justice podcast with a collective of "emerging leaders" in Montreal (this is where I met Snoop Dogg and got him to talk about cannabis legalization but that is a story for another time).
+The first show I ever worked on was a social justice podcast with a collective of "emerging leaders" in Montreal (this is where I met Snoop Dogg and got him to talk about cannabis legalization but that is a wild story for another time).

 In 2020 I had One Hit Tweet about anti-Black racism, COVID, and public health and that's kind of my whole thing in a nutshell.
 My research and activism background is in HIV and systemic violence, anti-Black racism, sexual health, and 2SLGBTQ+ issues.
 I've done public health work from running inclusive sexual health workshops in high schools to publishing peer-reviewed epidemiology research.
 I'm Black, queer and an immigrant currently based in so-called Canada.
 In my current day job I'm a strategist at an equity-focused organization that tries to make social impact workplaces suck less.